Paraesophageal Hernias: Causes, Anatomy, and Key Insights

 Most paraesophageal hernias occur spontaneously later in life though, as aging tissues gradually stretch out while eating or straining.
 Those with connective tissue disorders like Marfan syndrome or Ehlers-Danlos syndrome have higher risks as well [2].
 Fortunately, only 5% of all hiatal hernias reaching sizes enabling stomach herniation prove symptomatic enough to require intervention [3].

-When Should You See a Doctor About Paraesophageal Hernia?
+When Should You See a Doctor About Paraesophageal Hernia in Los Angeles?

 How is a Paraesophageal Hernia Diagnosed?